-Note: Key communication messages are presented in bold font.
+Note: Key communication messages are presented in bold font; explanation of the message is provided in italic font.

 These messages should be adapted to the target audience, as appropriate to the incident.
 Particular considerations for communicating with remote northern Australian Indigenous communities include the following: